statamic/docs/content/collections/tags/collection-next.md

 stage: 4
 id: 2d66cda0-8765-4fe8-b902-a72de83bcbed
 ---
+## Date Order
+This tag relies on the native publish `date` field for date ordering.

 ## Example

 This will show the next 2 posts in a `blog` collection.
 It'll scope the entries loop into the `posts` tag pair.
 If there are no more entries, the no results text will be shown.